composablehorizons/compose-icons/icons-bootstrap-outline-android/README.md

-# Bootstrap outline icons for Android
+# Bootstrap Outline icons for Android

-An Android icon library with all available Bootstrap outline icons as XML drawables.
+An Android icon library with all available Bootstrap Outline icons as XML drawables.

 ## Installation